batfish/batfish/questions/Parameters.md

 * `ISP`: A logical devie that represents a neighboring ISP.
 It is present when external connectivity is modeled.
 * `Router`: A device that does L3 routing and forwarding.
 * `Switch`: A device that only does L2 forwarding.

+## OSPF Interface Property Specifier

+A specification for a set of OSPF interface properties.

+* `OSPF_COST` specifies a set with that property.

+* `OSPF_COST, OSPF_PASSIVE` specifies a set with those two properties.

+* `/cost/` specifies a set with all properties with 'cost' in their name.

+#### OSPF Process Property Specifier Grammar

+A BGP session type specifier is a set of enums (see above) over the following values: OSPF_AREA_NAME, OSPF_COST, OSPF_PASSIVE, OSPF_POINT_TO_POINT.

+## OSPF Process Property Specifier

+A specification for a set of OSPF process properties.

+* `AREA_BORDER_ROUTER` specifies a set with that property.

+* `AREA_BORDER_ROUTER, EXPORT_POLICY_SOURCES` specifies a set with those two properties.

+* `/area/` specifies a set with all properties with 'area' in their name.

+#### OSPF Process Property Specifier Grammar

+A BGP session type specifier is a set of enums (see above) over the following values: AREA_BORDER_ROUTER, AREAS, EXPORT_POLICY_SOURCES, REFERENCE_BANDWIDTH, RFC_1583_COMPATIBLE, ROUTER_ID.

 ## Routing Policy Specifier